12/05 New

 The U.S. is virtually the only country in the world that outlaws outcall private

-girl per Flat in the U. K., to fully licensed brothels in Australia).
-Canada is
+one girl per Flat in the U. K., to fully licensed brothels in Australia).

-a close by example where like most of the world prostitution has never been
+Canada is a close by example where like most of the world prostitution has

-illegal, but rarely enforced restrictions on "bawdy houses" and pimping (living
+never been illegal, but rarely enforced restrictions on "bawdy houses" and

-of the avils).
-There are no significant health or social issues related to
+pimping (living of the avils).
+There are no significant health or social issues

-private sexwork in most of the world.
-This has nothing whatsoever to do with
+related to private sexwork in most of the world.
+This has nothing whatsoever

-under aged or trafficking which is and should be illegal.
-But why should
+to do with under aged or trafficking which is and should be illegal.
+But why

-consenting adult private outcall sexwork be a crime in Arizona when it is not
+should consenting adult private outcall sexwork be a crime in Arizona when

-necessary to be outlawed in almost all of the rest of the world, except in the
+it is not necessary to be outlawed in almost all of the rest of the world,

 http://www.sexwork.com/coalition/whatcountrieslegal.html

-occurrence, only forces it more underground.
-It also discriminates against
+only forces it more underground.
+It also discriminates against social classes

-social classes since more wealthy individuals have easier discrete access
+since more wealthy individuals have easier discrete access including many

-including many government and police officials who enjoy discrete private
+government and police officials who enjoy discrete private sexwork.
+Those

-sexwork.
-Those less wealthy and unable to afford high priced defense attorney's
+less wealthy and unable to afford high priced defense attorney's wind up having

-wind up having lives destroyed by convictions by participating in a victimless
+lives destroyed by convictions by participating in a victimless crime based

-crime based on morality laws unique to the United States vs. the rest of the
+on morality laws unique to the United States vs. the rest of the world.

 Professional sexwork has never been a significant STD or public health issue